mgnfy-view/steaking/README.md

 ## Compatibilities

-The `Steaking` contract is to be deployed on Ethereum mainnet.
+The `Steaking` contract is to be deployed on Ethereum mainnet only.

 ## Setup